c1tr0n75/VoxelPathFinder/README.md

 This repository contains code and tools for training and evaluating a neural network for 3D path planning tasks, designed to be used within the **Blender 3D environment**.
 The project includes dataset generation, inspection utilities, model training scripts, and sample datasets.

 > **Note:** This project is intended to be used within Blender 3D, leveraging its environment for data generation and visualization.
+A special mention for Gautier for the great idea!

 ## Features